 Milad Tower is a multi-purpose concrete building constructed in 2007.

 This new tower with 435 m (1,427 ft.) from the base up to the tip of the antenna is the 5th largest tower in the world.
 This tower with 12 floors, has five major parts namely the foundation, the transition (lobby) structure, the shaft, the head structure, and the antenna mast.
 The head of the tower is a steel structure weighing about 25,000 tons and is composed of 12 stories.
 On the top floors of the tower, there is a fire-immune area as a refuge zone, a closed observation deck, a cafeteria, a public art gallery, an open observation deck, a revolving restaurant, telecommunication floors, a VIP restaurant, and a dome.
 This is one of the best places to have a panoramic view of Tehran or waste your evening.

 Tehran with different art sections

-There are several known parts of the city as a food zone.
-Apadana, Niloufar and Palizi street as a fast food centre (especially the old sandwich shop Feri, Joseph and Palizi Ice cream), Sattarkhan street and its Doner Kebabs, the Wooden Road in the park of Water and Fire, Moslem restaurant in Bazaar, etc. are some of the thousands of known and lovely restaurants and fast food shops of Tehran.
-Among the very known cafés, one can mention Café Naderi (one of the first Cafés in the city where some of the most famous artists, writers, and poets of Iran have spent time), Café Tehroon in Bagh Negarestan, small but cozy Café Shiraz and so many more cafés.
+There are several known parts of the city as food zone.
+Apadana, Niloufar, and Palizi street as a fast food centers (especially the old sandwich shop Feri, Joseph, and Palizi Ice cream), Sattarkhan street and its Doner Kebabs, the Wooden Road in the park of Water and Fire, Moslem restaurant in Bazaar, etc. are some of the thousands of known and lovely restaurants and fast food shops of Tehran.
+Among the very known cafés, one can mention Café Naderi (one of the first Cafés in the city where some of the most famous artists, writers, and poets of Iran have spent time), Café Tehroon in Bagh Negarestan, and small but cozy Café Shiraz and so many more cafés.